prostep-ivip-e-V/vec/wiki/content/authors/ungerer/_index.md

 ---
 # Display name
-name: Max Ungerer
+title: Max Ungerer

 # Username (this should match the folder name)
 authors:
 - ungerer

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Coordinator for the VES-WF & ECAD-IF